 The subject site has been under the same ownership for over three years.
-The Lessee is Lila Davis and Guy Clatterbuck, who have owned the leasehold improvements for over three years.
 The subject is not currently listed for sale and there are no known offers to purchase the subject property at this time.
 The purpose of the appraisal is for decision making purposes concerning a potential sale of the said subject properties.